 This Security Conversation Guide offers a simple and meaningful security conversation guide.
-These 7 security conversations would help the organization determine the real security risk from their vendors.
+These seven security conversations would help the organization determine the real security risk from their vendors.
 This is an updated version of a set of questions Operators (and vendors) can use to have these meaningful conversations.
 With it, anyone will learn how to demand security from your vendors.

 The Security Conversation Guide is a living document.
-In version 1.5 we’ve added 7th security conversation on the Supply Chain Security.
+In version 1.5, we’ve added the 7th security conversation on Supply Chain Security.
 All the conversation questions are not designed to put anyone into an untenable position.
 All of the questions are a leading dialog for security expectations within the industry.
 The Guide helps the team under the CIO/CISO map the conversation, learn from the conversations, and build security action plans based on the conversations.

 Are you looking for more practical, Critical Security Conversations?

 - Subscribe to the Senki Community Mailing List.
 You can sign up for the mailing list for updates here: Stay Connected with Senki’s Updates.